 Right after I had my baby last year, my chest went from 34B to 36DD and I was in the same boat as you.
 I had no idea how to dress my drastically altered figure, so a friend pointed me to MyShape.com — it’s like any other clothing/shopping website, but you enter very specific measurements of your body (normal things like bust size, waist size, and things you’d never think about like shoulder circumference and length from knee to foot!) and it gives you your body type and a SLEW of clothes that not only flatter your very specific figure, but also FIT properly based on the measurements you provide.
 It also works with your style preferences, like classic, modern, trendy, artistic, glamorous, etc.

-I’ve found that even if I don’t purchase items from the site, the suggestions they provide are very helpful when I go out and shop — I know what to look for to best flatter my body type. :)posted over 3 years ago
+I’ve found that even if I don’t purchase items from the site, the suggestions they provide are very helpful when I go out and shop — I know what to look for to best flatter my body type. :)posted about 4 years ago

 I feel ya 32dd and 5’3". my boobs grew in a very short period time last year and all of my clothes are too tight on top.
-I prefer wearing tanks over tshirts but sometimes the boobs just get to be too much in them.posted over 3 years ago
+I prefer wearing tanks over tshirts but sometimes the boobs just get to be too much in them.posted about 4 years ago

 i am a C cup for a 105 lb and 4’10 girl. to not look to so call slutty, i wear more fitted covered up clothes.
 With tops, don’t do a round neck, it will make your boobs look bigger.
 A small v-neck tee will do.
 I think you are doing fine with your style my dear.
-It looks good on you.posted over 3 years ago
+It looks good on you.posted about 4 years ago